anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #ExamplePledgeVoucherRequestfigure title='Example Pledge-Voucher-Request - PVR' artwork-align="left"}

-## Example Parboiled Registrar Voucher-Request (RVR) - from Registrar to MASA
+## Example Registrar Voucher-Request (RVR) - from Registrar to MASA

-The term parboiled refers to food which is partially cooked.
-In {{!RFC8995}}, the term refers to a pledge-voucher-request (PVR) which has been received by the Registrar, and then has been processed by the Registrar ("cooked"), and is now being forwarded to the MASA.

 The following is an example registrar-voucher-request (RVR) sent from the Registrar to the MASA, in "General JWS JSON Serialization".
 Note that the previous PVR can be seen in the payload as "prior-signed-voucher-request".